-While InTime automatically targets the critical clock(s), the user can configure the amount of margins to be applied, as shown below:
+InTime will automatically target the critical clock(s).
+The user configures the amount of margin to be applied, as shown below:

-- Clock Margin Initial Value (ns): Specifies the starting amount of clock uncertainty to use.
+- Clock Margin Initial Value (ns): The starting amount of clock uncertainty to use.
 This will be also the first run’s clock margin value.

-- Clock Margin Incrementing Step Value (ns): Specifies the incremental value to be added in the next run from the previous run’s clock margin value.
+- Clock Margin Incrementing Step Value (ns): The incremental value to be added in the next run from the previous run’s clock margin value.

-There is only one round for the clock margin recipe.
+There is only one round of the clock margin recipe.
 The user can specify the number of runs per round to control the clock margins’ coverage.

 Let’s look at the runtimes for each recipe: